ABOUT LAUREL HOLLOW PARK

 maintained by Mark Gonzalez.
 Copyright © 2009-.

-Most of the treatments on Brittany are of bold silk screen patterns on the rim, some of which are in conjunction with floral decal treatments.
-Any given pattern had to be drawn out for each and every item in the assorment.
-Below are just a few of the many original drawings necessary to create the underlgaze treatments.
-Courtesy: The Homer Laughlin China Co.
+Any given silk screen pattern had to be drawn out for each and every item in the assortment.
+Shown are just a few of the original drawings used to create the underglaze patterns.
+Courtesy: The Fiesta® Tableware Company.

 Trade ad from April 1936